Curious about how a drum brake works?

 Compared to a disc brake, the friction material on a drum brake pad wears less easily due to its larger friction contact area.

 But their closed nature means more brake dust accumulates, which can affect braking power if not removed.
 That’s why you must get a mechanic to regularly inspect and clean the whole brake assembly and not wait till your worn brake shoe starts rubbing against the metal drum.

 2. Brake Fluid

-Also known as hydraulic fluid, brake fluid is the conduit for most of the processes in your vehicle’s braking system.
+Also known as hydraulic fluid, brake fluid is the conduit for most processes in your vehicle’s braking system.
 Without it, your brakes wouldn’t be able to generate the hydraulic pressure and braking force needed to stop your car.

-Often, the hydraulic pressure in your drum brake system can get compromised every time there’s a brake fluid leak in the:
+Often, the hydraulic pressure in your rear drum brake system can get compromised every time there’s a brake fluid leak in the:

 - Master cylinder